Photophobia: Dreading that business headshot

 The session is quick and painless.

-You’ll have a seat and I’ll pose you, shot about four photos.
+You’ll have a seat, and I’ll pose you and take about four photos.
 We will then take a look at them on a laptop.
 We’ll select the one you like the best.
-If you don’t like any of them we’ll start over.
+If you don’t like any of them, we’ll start over.
 We’ll take photos until you have one you love.
-Most people leave saying that it was easier than they thought it was.
-Given people’s photophobia, that makes me feel that I have done my job.
+Most people leave, saying, “that was easier than they thought it would be.”

 But we’re not finished.
 We’ll take the image and digitally retouch it to make you look your best.
 Not too much; it will still be you.
 It’s that little bit of “polish” we mentioned earlier.
-Once we’re done retouching the image we email it to you.
-We’ll keep the image in our files indefinitely, so if a year later your hard drive crashes, you can give us a call and we’ll send it to you, again without an additional cost to you.
+Once we’re done retouching the image, we will email it to you.
+We’ll keep the image in our files indefinitely, so if your hard drive crashes a year later, you can call us, and we’ll send it to you again without an additional cost.